The best brush to have in your grooming kit – the stiff brush!

-Almost every horse supply catalog has a stiff nylon brush listed in the grooming supply area.
+- Almost every horse supply catalog has stiff nylon or synthetic brushes listed for grooming kits.
 I have yet to find a horse that really likes their entire body being brushed with one of these, maybe they are ok with their itchy spots being worked on.
-But I still have one in the grooming box, for a lot of other reasons.

 Blanket straps love to get all poopy.
 Remove most of the manure and then you can rinse away the rest.